-My masters thesis is in the field of computational structural optimization, focusing on carbon fiber laminates manufactured via automated fiber placement.
-Using advanced modeling techniques, a design space is evaluated using finite element methods, and optimized plies are generated to handle the design load.
+My Master's thesis is in the field of computational structural optimization, focusing on carbon fiber laminates manufactured via automated fiber placement.
+Using Optistruct (a commercial software suite built upon NASTRAN), a design space is evaluated using finite element methods, and plies are generated to handle the design load.

-Before returning to grad school, I spent 4.5 years at Electroimpact designing state-of-the-art manufacturing equipment for the aerospace industry.
-My primary duties were as the ultrasonic cutting process specialist.
-Ultrasonic knives are used as a secondary operation prior to curing in many applications
+Before returning to graduate school, I spent 4.5 years at Electroimpact designing bespoke manufacturing equipment for the aerospace industry.
+My primary duty was acting as the resident ultrasonic cutting process specialist.

 In this role, I was responsible for:

 Bidding and managing projects.